apoage/Blender_mess/readme.md

-hello world this repo pcontains some more or less usefull scripts mostly just compiled from inteernet
+hello world this repo p contains some more or less useful scripts mostly just compiled